stewmanji/poshbot/README.md

 ## Known Issues/Limitations

 * Poshmark occassionally intorduces a Captcha validation when logging in.
 The login may fail unless a human successfully completes the Captcha validation within 60 seconds.
 If the login fails, Poshbot will exit.
 * For large closets (100+ items), Poshmark occassionally triggers a Captcha when attempting to share an item.
 If this occurs a human must complete the Captcha validation.
-The log messages will fill with WARN statements indicating an infinity retry.
+The log messages will fill with WARN statements indicating an infinite retry.